 How to Plan Your Time in Sintra

 Go early!
 Try to beat the crowds if you can.
-I think a lot of people start out at the National Palace because it is the closest to the train station.
+I think a lot of people start a day in Sinta at the National Palace because it is the closest to the train station.
 We went to the Moorish Castle first and it was so nice and quiet.
 By the time we got to Pena Palace, the crowds had caught up to us.
-I would recommend going to either the Moorish Castle or the Pena Palace first.
+I would recommend putting either the Moorish Castle or the Pena Palace first on your Sinta itinerary.
 Then head to the National Palace and any other attractions you can fit in.

 Buying Sintra Tickets

-You can save money by buying a combined ticket for the attractions you plan on visiting online on the Parques de Sintra website.
+Instead of buying individual Sintra castle tickets, you can save money with a combined ticket for the attractions you plan on visiting online on the Parques de Sintra website.
 With the Sintra combined ticket, you can still visit the different attractions on different days.
 I went ahead and bought a combined ticket for the Moorish Castle, Pena Palace, and the National Palace because I felt comfortable that we would be able to at least make it to those three.
 I figured if we had more time I could buy additional tickets at the other attractions.

 Sintra Tour Options

-I know this is a lot of information and you may feel overwhelmed.
-So if you don’t feel comfortable making your own Sintra Tour there are plenty of organized tour options through Viator (click here to see all the options).
+I know I put a lot of information in this Sintra guide and you may feel overwhelmed.
+So if you don’t feel comfortable exploring on your own, you can take a Sintra tour from Lisbon.
+There are plenty of Sintra guided tour options available through Viator (click here to see all the options).
+I would recommend choosing a full day tour as I am sure a Sintra half day tour would be too rushed and skip important highlights.

 Have you been to Sintra?
-Did you get to see everything you wanted to?
+Did you get to see everything you wanted to during your Sintra visit?

 - Take the train and get there early to try to beat the crowds.
 (Don’t drive – Sintra parking is limited and the traffic is bad!)

-- One day will not be enough time to see everything.
+- One day will not be enough time in Sintra to do everything.
 If you only have one day prioritize, what you want to see.

-- Buy the combined ticket on the Parques de Sintra website for the attractions you are confident you will be able to see.
+- Save some money on the Sintra ticket prices, by getting the combined ticket on the Parques de Sintra website for the attractions you are confident you will be able to see.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.